 Producers who regularly sell cattle into the store market (saleyards, Auctionsplus, agent, privately) and do a good job of educating weaners, will quickly get a good reputation and a loyal group of buyers who will pay above market prices to secure these cattle.

 Research by the Cooperative Research Centre for Beef Genetic Technologies on the effects of yard weaning, vaccination and yard training on subsequent feedlot performance has reaffirmed the benefits of good weaning management.
 Good yard weaning also ensures cattle go onto feed quicker in feedlots, have less illness, and generally perform better.
 Cattle weaned in the yards onto hay or silage for 5 to 10 days adapted quickly, ate sooner from the bunk, performed better and had less illness in the feedlot than those weaned in the paddock.
 In one trial, yard-weaned cattle grew 28% faster over a 78 day feeding period.

 If purchasing in cattle, particularly cattle that you are unfamiliar with, ensure they have a few days on feed in the yards, and some weaner training before you let them out.
 Steers going into a finishing paddock, and replacement heifers going into the breeder herd, will all benefit from a few days of handling and education.

 Reference ‘Producing and processing quality beef from Australian cattle herds – Industry outcomes of the Cooperative Research Centre for the Cattle and Beef Industry (Meat Quality) 1993–2000’.
 P. Dundon, B. Sundstrom, R. Gaden.

-Edited by Megan Munchenberg, Joe Rolfe, Bernie English (Department of Agriculture and Fisheries).
+Reviewed and edited by Megan Munchenberg, Joe Rolfe and Bernie English (Department of Agriculture and Fisheries).